Finding the Best ‘fit’

 Our greatest successes come from helping students to recognize the wonderful array of institutions available to them, and then narrowing down to those considered to be the best fit.
 When they come back to visit and are happy at their college – academically stimulated and challenged, active in campus life, and having made good friends, we feel that the process has been a success.

 Counselors visit the classroom as well as meet with students individually or in small groups.
-Counselors explain the importance of grade point average (GPA) for future college admission and how their GPA begins with the grades students earn in middle years and continues through each grade in the high school years.
+Counselors explain the importance of grade point average (GPA) for future college admission and how their GPA begins with the grades students earn in middle years and continues through each grade in high.

 Students are encouraged to join extracurricular activities in school and to become involved in their own communities.
 Leadership is explained and students are prompted to begin to look and ask for ways to show leadership.